“Please state your name for the record.”

 He shrugged.
 “Call it what you want.
 I’m done.”

-“What do you want in exchange?”
+“What do you want in exchange for this information?”

 “I want out,” Kenian admitted, scratching his hand, a pained expression on his face.
 “The cult isn’t what I thought it was.
 All of its promises are false.”